leandrocgsi/erudio-jee-jsf-twiter-bootstrap/README.md

 What is it?
 -----------

-The `erudio-jee-jsf-twiter-bootstrap` quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat WildFly 10.
+The `erudio-jee-jsf-twiter-bootstrap` quickstart demonstrates the deployment of an EAR artifact to Red Hat JBoss Enterprise Application Platform.
+The EAR contains: *JSF* WAR and an *EJB* JAR.

+The example is composed of three Maven projects, each with a shared parent.
+The projects are as follows:

+1. `ejb`: This project contains the EJB code and can be built independently to produce the JAR archive.

+2. `web`: This project contains the JSF pages and the managed bean.

+3. `ear`: This project builds the EAR artifact and pulls in the EJB and Web artifacts.

+The root `pom.xml` builds each of the subprojects in the above order and deploys the EAR archive to the server.

+The example follows the common "Hello World" pattern.
+These are the steps that occur:

+1. A JSF page asks the user for their name.
+2. On clicking _Greet_, the name is sent to a managed bean named `Greeter`.
+3. On setting the name, the `Greeter` invokes the `GreeterEJB`, which was injected to the managed bean.
+Notice the field annotated with `@EJB`.
+4. The response from invoking the `GreeterEJB` is stored in a field (message) of the managed bean.
+5. The managed bean is annotated as `@SessionScoped`, so the same managed bean instance is used for the entire session.
+This ensures that the message is available when the page reloads and is displayed to the user.

-It demonstrates how to create a compliant Java EE 6 application using JSF 2.1, CDI 1.0, JAX-RS, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
+It demonstrates how to create a compliant Java EE 7 application using JSF 2.1, CDI 1.0, JAX-RS, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.
 It is based on the [kitchensink](../kitchensink/README.md) quickstart but is packaged as an EAR archive.

 _Note: This quickstart uses the H2 database included with Red Hat WildFly 10.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_